The "Before Baby To-Do List" and Unrealistic Expectations - Baby Chick

 16. Wash and sanitize everything (baby bottles, pacifiers, pump parts) in preparation for baby’s arrival.
 It should be neatly organized (and easy to access).

-17. Install baby’s car seat.
-(Funny story: we actually made the mistake of waiting until the day I was discharged from the hospital to do so.
-We couldn’t quite figure out how to install the preschooler’s convertible carseat in the third row of our new SUV.
+17. Install baby’s infant car seat.
+(Funny story: we made the mistake of waiting until the day I was discharged from the hospital to do so.
+We couldn’t quite figure out how to install the preschooler’s convertible car seat in the third row of our new SUV.
 So we had to make a quick detour to our local fire station on our way home.
 No biggie.
-Thankfully the preschooler and the toddler were at a friend’s house at the time.)
+Thankfully, the preschooler and the toddler were at a friend’s house then.)

 18. Organize and print every photo I have ever taken.
 This includes real cameras and iPhones.
-Yeah, that’s a lot of photos.
+Yeah, that’s a lot of pictures.
 Okay, maybe by the time all three kids graduate.
 From college.

 20. Also, stock up on wine.
 Wine is a necessity.
 And we are never leaving the house again.

 See?
 I told you.
 Utterly ridiculous — I am not Super Woman.
 Not even close.
-(But for a couple weeks there I apparently thought I was; I was wrong.)
+(But for a couple of weeks there, I thought I was; I was wrong.)
 I didn’t get around to about 75% of the tasks on this list.
 But I at least completed the big stuff.
 Oh well.
 I guess I will wear my “slacker mom” badge with pride.
 My kids still like me, dusty baseboards and all.
-So I must be doing something right.
+So, I must be doing something right.
 Fingers crossed anyway.

 Share